wbudgaga/distributedChat/README.md

   - Private messaging
   - Group messaging
   - Broadcasting
-- Creating GUI to simplify the interactive with the chat application
+- Creating GUI to simplify the interactive with the application features
 - Configuring the application at runtime
 - Scalability
 - Logging